boi4/libpfasst-doc/content/tools/_index.md

 Debugging parallel programs is hard.
 Especially MPI programs.

-Debugging adaptive programs is even harder.
+Debugging dynamic MPI programs is even harder.
 That is why I created multiple tools to facilitate the development and debugging of dynamic applications.

 ## tmpi.py

-`tmpi.py` is a tool that facilitates the development and debugging of adaptive MPI applications.

-Its source code is available on Github: [https://github.com/boi4/tmpi-py](https://github.com/boi4/tmpi-py)

-It allows you to interact with each process of an MPI run in a different tmux (a terminal multiplexer) pane.
+`tmpi.py` allows you to interact with each process of an MPI run in a different tmux (a terminal multiplexer) pane.
 This is very useful in terminal-only environments (ssh/docker/...) where typical tricks like starting multiple instances of a terminal emulator do not work.

+The source code is available on Github: [https://github.com/boi4/tmpi-py](https://github.com/boi4/tmpi-py)

 It is is a python rewrite of [tmpi](https://github.com/Azrael3000/tmpi) with the following benefits: